kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_basics.md

 - The y axis points upward;
 - The z axis points to the right.

-This coordinate system is completely arbitrary: any other origin or set of orthonormal axes would still be perfectly valid.
-This is the one we chose here, and the one every global coordinate will refer to.
+This coordinate system is completely arbitrary: any other origin or set of orthonormal axes would still be perfectly valid, as long as we are consistent during the whole analysis.
+This is the one we chose here, the one every global coordinate will refer to.

 ![global_coordinates -height:normal](_static/images/geometry_global_coordinates.png)

 *Figure 2.
 A global coordinate system*

-## Points and vectors
+## 📄 Points and vectors

 Using the global coordinate system of Figure 2, we can express the position of any point in space using its three components (x, y, z).
 For example, the position of the shoulder in global coordinates is: